A new approach to rational stable parametrized homotopy theory: Appendix: spectra in (retractive) model categories

 \begin{proposition} Let \xymatrix{ \quic & \quid \ar@<0.55ex>[l]^(.50){G} \ar@<0.55ex>[l];[]^(.50){F}\\} be a right-transferred pair and $S$ a set of maps in $\quic$ such that $G(a)$ is $S$-local for any $a\in\quid$.
 Then, the pair

 is also right-transferred. \end{proposition}

 \begin{proof} Trivially $F\colon \quic_S\to \quid$ preserves cofibrations.
 On the other hand, if $f$ is a fibration in $\quid$, $G(f)$ is a fibration in $\quic$ with $S$-local domain and codomain.
-Hence, by \cite[Thm.~3.3.16(1)]{hirsch0}, it is also a fibration in $\quic_S$ and (\ref{necesito}) is indeed a Quillen pair.
+Hence, by \cite[Thm.~3.3.16(1)]{hirsch0}, it is also a fibration in $\quic_S$ since its domain and codomain are $S$-local, and (\ref{necesito}) is indeed a Quillen pair.

 On the other hand, if $G(f)$ is a fibration in $\quic_S$, then it is trivially a fibration in $\quic$ and thus $f$ is a fibration.

 Finally, recall that a weak equivalence in $\quic_S$ between local objects is a weak equivalence in $\quic$.
 Hence, if $G(f)$ is a weak equivalence in $\quic_S$ then it is also a weak equivalence in $\quic$, and consequently, $f$ itself is a weak equivalence. \end{proof} \begin{proposition} For any right-transferred pair \xymatrix{ \quic & \quid \ar@<0.55ex>[l]^(.50){G} \ar@<0.55ex>[l];[]^(.50){F}\\} and any $c\in\quic$,